emaanriaz/ECS150-proj2/REPORT.md

 if the ready queue is 0 (thus also acting as a check to see if there's anything left in that queue, and as an indicator of test program completion).
-However, if there's still something in the ready queue, the "else" statement handles the scheduling situations involving the currently running thread and next thread in the reay queue.
+However, if there's still something in the ready queue, the "else" statement handles the scheduling situations involving the currently running thread and next thread in the ready queue.

 In addition to using GDB and tracing out the output, we put various printouts throughout the program (especially uthread.c) in order to debug the program.
 These printouts were